ScottLogic/blog/_posts/2025-09-15-intro-to-masonry.markdown

 ## So, what are the takeaways?
 For anything static, avoid overcomplicated code.
 Use a css-grid generator to set the layout.
-For dynamic items of various heights (or width, just as long as one of the dimensions is fixed), use an existing library of masonry-js.
-Internally you can rely on Firefox feature but avoid it for public use.
+For dynamic items of various heights (or width, just as long as one of the dimensions is fixed), use the existing library [masonry.js](https://masonry.desandro.com/).
+If you're in a controlled environment where you can ensure everyone is using Firefox you may use the css feature, but avoid it otherwise.
 For anything more complicated, use the rect-packing algorithm.